A Day with Dolphins in the Desert at Dolphinaris Arizona

 While I am sure there were some business/economic reasons for building in Arizona, we learned a lot about the mission of Dolphinaris and the treatment of the dolphins living here in Phoenix.
 First of all, it's important to note that the dolphins at Dolphinaris were all born in captivity, not captured from the wild.
 They would not know how to survive if they were just released into the wild.
 Their quality of life is best in the environment in which they've been raised.
 The dolphins do serve to entertain guests - but they're also as an amazingly influential educational tool.

 Each experience begins with an educational presentation where they teach guests of all ages about water conservation and how to keep marine animals safe.
 Giving our kids the ability to experience dolphins in this way really drove the lesson home.
 It's more impactful than watching a TV show or reading a book.
-The girls are now watching their plastic usage because they don't want to hurt Sunny (the dolphin we interacted most with).
+The kids are now watching their plastic usage because they don't want to hurt Sunny (the dolphin we interacted most with).
 We also learned about the in-depth precautions Dolphinaris has to protect the dolphins - monitoring the water and the weather to ensure that they are not at risk.
 They have an "inside" portion of the facility where the dolphins can stay if weather conditions (like a dust storm) warrant it.
 I'm an advocate for animal rights, and I also believe we are extremely fortunate to have such a wonderful educational resource right here in Scottsdale!

 Dolphinaris offers a few different dolphin experiences including land and water experiences.
 They are pretty much what they sound like - water experiences are in the water with the dolphins, and for land experiences you stay on land, but those playful dolphins will likely get you a little wet!
 We opted for the land experience, mostly because I know my kids can be a little timid and I believe that starting with the land experience provided us the best introduction to the animals.
 That being said, I was insanely jealous of the other people who climbed in the water with the dolphins and I totally hope to have that opportunity in the future.